Most generally, adaptation

 Clear discussions of the mechanisms underlying memory

-may require the use and conveyance of a precise, non-ambiguous, meaning of the word: "adaptation."
-For this reason, the word--in its original meaning--needs to be reclaimed.
+may require the use and conveyance of a precise, non-ambiguous meaning of the word: adaptation

 In biology, evolution is the notion, first posited by Alfred Wallace